TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/portfolio_narrative_three_projects.md

 ## The Core Message

-**AI UX isn't traditional UX with a chatbot added**—it's fundamentally designing for collaboration between humans and AI agents, where both need natural interfaces to the same information.
+**AI UX isn't traditional UX with a chatbot added**—it's fundamentally designing for collaboration between people and AI agents, where both need natural interfaces to the same information.

-The future of UX involves designing for **at least two user types**: humans and AI agents.
+The future of UX involves designing for **at least two user types**: people and AI agents.
 Systems that optimize for both will enable new forms of collaboration we're only beginning to explore.

-These three projects represent my exploration of this frontier—learning how to design systems where humans and AI work together naturally, each through interfaces that respect their needs and interaction patterns.
+These three projects represent my exploration of this frontier—learning how to design systems where people and AI work together naturally, each through interfaces that respect their needs and interaction patterns.

 ---